An ode to breakfasts past

 ‘You’re never going to let this go are you?’

-They closed down in December for renovations and never reopened.
+They closed down just before the pandemic for renovations and never reopened.
 They had the best coffee.
 And the most amazing breakfast in the history of the world.
 I feel about them the way Anthony Bourdain felt about Waffle House.
-I miss them sooo much.

 – Anthony Bourdain, narrating his Waffle House experience

 We end up ordering UberEats.
-Which gets delivered in a blue Uno Fiat held together with… well probably mould.
+Which gets delivered in a blue Uno Fiat held together with… well mold probably.
 And maybe duct tape in the areas of substantial structural regress.

 The universe is trying to placate me.
 I smile… but it’s not the same.